 Is your health insurance cover enough at the moment?
-May be No! , and you might want to increase it now.
+May be No!
+And you might want to increase it now.
 But if you feel that your health insurance coverage is sufficient right now, even then, it will need an upgrade after another 5-10 yrs.

-So lets check 8 ways you can upgrade your health insurance cover.
+So let’s check 8 ways you can upgrade your health insurance cover.

 While it’s great to hear that you at least have your own independent health insurance, and are not dependent on your employer health cover, it’s high time you realize that with the skyrocketing healthcare inflation, the sum insured you have is too low to even cover one hospital bill, leave alone cover you for your hospitalization expenses in your retirement years.

 The amount of health insurance coverage you need has already been addressed in one of my earlier posts.
 What we are going to discuss here are the options available when one is looking for upgrading his/her coverage